manwar/perlweeklychallenge-club/challenge-282/atschneid/README.md

 I liked this solution, but it felt like it was one line too long.

-Instead of substituting I could directly capture a char an consume all following identical chars (case insensitive of course), then count the number of captures.
+Instead of substituting I could directly capture a char and consume all following identical chars (case insensitive of course), then count the number of captures.

 ```perl
 sub count_change_v2( $str ) {